Planck units: History and definition

 for $\varepsilon_0 = 1$.
 Some of these tabulations also replace mass with energy when doing so.
-The former matches the table above in the sense that two of particles of this charge and one Planck mass experience balanced electrostatic and gravitational forces, whereas the latter matches with the rationalized Planck units.

-In SI units, the values of c, h, e and k_{B} are exact and the values of ε_{0} and G in SI units respectively have relative uncertainties of and Hence, the uncertainties in the SI values of the Planck units derive almost entirely from uncertainty in the SI value of G.
+The former matches the table above in the sense that two particles of this charge and one Planck mass experience balanced electrostatic and gravitational forces, whereas the latter matches with the rationalized Planck units.
+In SI units, the values of c, h, e and k_{B} are defined and therefore exact while the values of ε_{0} and G in SI units respectively have relative uncertainties of and Hence, the uncertainties in the SI values of the Planck units derive almost entirely from uncertainty in the SI value of G.